xander2508/Notes/5. Standard Information/Operating Systems/Windows/Networking/Validate DNS.md

   - Windows
   - Networking
 ---
-`nslookup`, a built-in DNS querying tool, to attempt to resolve the IP address / DNS name
+[[nslookup]] a built-in DNS querying tool, to attempt to resolve the IP address / DNS name

 ```powershell-session
 nslookup ACADEMY-ICL-DC